r-mc2/verum-archives/Campaigns/14 - Shattered Crowns/Transcripts/Season 03/Session 01.md

 The map is covered in Violet light.

 > **Arcadum**: And there through the swirling, infinite expanse of the Astra Sea reality shatters as a creature pulls itself free.
 It appears to be a humanoid creature, it's hair is black and long, it's face is covered in skin where only a mouth remains.
-Clocks are stabbed into its mottled flesh and it weilds a war scythe made from sand that seems to be edged in glass.
+Clocks are stabbed into its mottled flesh and it wields a war scythe made from sand that seems to be edged in glass.
 And, Scrumpo, listen well, for upon its summoning you are so infinitesimally smaller than it is, that it does not even notice your presence and you hear it speak to its master:

 > **Dilating One**: My Lord, you have summoned me again, speak your orders and I shall see them done.<br>
 **???:** Seek thee the broken pieces.
 Seek thee that which was lost.